 Key Takeaways

-- Every entity associate with the creation, maintenance, and transfer of Protected Health Information (PHI) or ePHI must sign a Business Associate Agreement that is compliant with HIPAA.
+- Every entity associated with the creation, maintenance, and transfer of Protected Health Information (PHI) or ePHI must sign a Business Associate Agreement that is compliant with HIPAA.

-- The Business Associate Agreement should be signed before disclosing the PHI to the Business Associate
+- It should be signed before disclosing the PHI to the business associate.

-- Both the Business Associate and the covered entity should take stringent precautions to protect the disclosure of the confidential PHI from unauthorized persons.
+- Both the business associate and the covered entity should take stringent precautions to protect the confidential PHI from unauthorized persons.

-- If one party violates or breaches the Business Associate Agreement, the consequences can be costly.
+- If one party violates or breaches this agreement, the consequences can be costly.